dileepbhadauria85/nasa_apod/README.md

 * We can also separate the DB and Rest Api as different modules in the app
 * The Api response has date of different time zone,
 * APOD images fetching from DB on the basis of local date (DB Query Improvement)
+* Image Caching can be improved although GLide is there
 * Implimentation of Unit Test case (on Mock Data)